 Electric cars can suffer worse depreciation than some internal combustion cars, but the Tesla Model 3’s combination of desirability, high demand and relatively future-proof design mean it bucks the trend.

-Our experts expect that the Standard Range model will retain just over 66 per cent of its value after three years and 36,000 miles, with the Performance model expected to hold on to an impressive 72.8 per cent of its value over the same period.
+Our experts expect that the Standard Range model will retain just over 56% of its value after three years and 36,000 miles, with the Long Range and Performance versions expected to hold on to an impressive 60% of its value over the same period.

 In this review

 - 1Tesla Model 3 reviewThe Tesla Model 3 offers impressive performance, great range and a unique take on car design.
-It’s an expensive EV, but one of the best.
+It’s a relatively expensive EV, but certainly one of the best.